DrJonnyT/machine-learning-neural-python/episodes/02-visualisation.md

 ## Exercise: Manual classification

-Q) Run the coin flip code 10 times and each time try to identify by eye whether the images are effusion or not.
+Q: Run the coin flip code 10 times and each time try to identify by eye whether the images are effusion or not.
 Make a note of your predictive accuracy
 >(hint: for a reminder of the formula for accuracy, check the solution below).

 :::::::::::::::::::::::: solution

-A) Accuracy is the fraction of predictions that were correct (correct predictions / total predictions).
+A: Accuracy is the fraction of predictions that were correct (correct predictions / total predictions).
 > If you made 10 predictions and 5 were correct, your accuracy is 50%.

 :::::::::::::::::::::::::::::::::